redconfetti/custom-midi-controller/docs/components.md

 Although it appears to have 4 pins, it only has 2.
 The two pins on the left are connected, as are the other two pins on the right (top and bottom).
 When you press the switch, the two sides become connected and current flows through.

+The left pin connects to Ground (GND), and the left connects to the input pin.

+Analog switches can conduct both analog and digital signals from the input pin to the output pin.

 [tactile switch]: https://www.cuidevices.com/blog/tactile-switches-101
 [Tactile Switch PNG]: /assets/tactile-switch.png "Tactile Switch"